Sunday, January 22, 2012

 In fact each of the four statuettes of the Layer monument are collectively archetypal in their symbolism.
 Individually they are 'the Wise Ruler', 'the Great Mother', 'the Child/Trickster' and 'the Old Man'.
 Together the four statuettes of the Layer Monument may quite appropriately be defined as an alchemical mandala of the western tradition, this is because they not only represent Christian moral values but also archetypal components of the psyche and its unity.

-Since studying the symbolism associated with the Layer Monument and De Lapide Philosophorum one becomes aware one is not only commentating upon art, but in fact relating to complex symbols of psychological and spiritual depth.
+Since studying the symbolism associated with the Layer Monument and De Lapide Philosophorum one becomes aware one is not only commentating upon art, but in fact relating to symbols of complex psychological and spiritual depth.

 Books consulted